 Responsible Growth Planning

 We see things differently at 66˚North.
-We don’t produce more than what our customer needs, we don't participate in Black Friday or other over-consumption-driven holidays, and we plan to sell over 90% of our product at full-price.
-What’s left over fills our Icelandic outlet store, and that’s it.
-We don’t want to produce more than is needed.
-Therefore responsible planning and purchasing is very important.
-If we have an extra stock we can‘t sell (outlet or other channels), we donate it in a sustainable way (in cooperation with Red Cross or similar).
+We aim to produce no more than what our customer needs, we don't participate in Black Friday or other over-consumption-driven holidays, and we plan to sell over 90% of our product at full-price.
+What’s left over fills our Icelandic outlet store, or is donated to a charity partner.
 Nothing is ever destroyed or wasted.

-66˚North produces the majority of its styles in Europe, primarily a our owned facilities in Latvia.
+66˚North produces the majority of its styles in Europe, primarily at our owned European facilities in Latvia.
 Learn more about our long-term partner facilities in Europe and Asia.